New Mexico state Senate approves economic relief package

 SANTA FE, N.M.
 (AP) — The New Mexico Senate pressed forward Wednesday with pandemic-related financial relief measures, including minimal-interest loans to small businesses that have been battered by the virus and emergency health restrictions.

-The Democrat-led chamber overwhelmingly approved a trio of bills that would offer minimal-interest loans to small businesses, tax breaks for restaurants and a temporary waiver on liquor license fees.
+The Democrat-led chamber overwhelmingly approved a trio of bills that also would offer tax breaks for restaurants and a temporary waiver on liquor license fees.

 The bills now move to the state House for consideration.
 Gov. Michelle Lujan Grisham has signaled her willingness to approve broad relief measures amid aggressive public health restrictions placed on businesses by her administration.